 In Part 1, I contrasted traditional data analysis and qualitative analysis.
 In this part, I tell a story that combines them.

 Unfortunately, I don't have a source for the story.
 At one point, I thought I read it in the work of Russ Ackoff but I haven't been able to find it in his writing.
 Then I thought it might be from Gene Woolsey.
 I was fortunate enough to spend some time on the phone with Dr. Woolsey toward the end of his career.
 He agreed that the story sounded like something that either he or Ackoff would have written but it wasn't his and he didn't recognize it from Ackoff's work.
-Therefore, even though I know that I read it or heard it somewhere, it remains apocryphal.
+Therefore, even though I know that the story exists, I can't cite it and it remains apocryphal.

 Since I can't find the source, I can't double-check the details.
 If anyone can confirm a source, please let me know.